SJTU-YONGFU-RESEARCH-GRP/CIRDC/README.md

 ## Dependencies

 The scripts are tested using Python3.6.
 The following libraries are used. `requests (2.27.1)` library is required.
-Other versions could also works but haven't been tested.
+Other versions could also work but haven't been tested.

 ## License